top of page

 Note: Omo Valley Adventure

 In order to fully experience and explore this incredibly diverse, yet sometimes isolated UNESCO area, we really get "off-the-beaten-track".
-Sometimes the road is in rough condition (if there is a road at all), you should be prepared for some bumpy drives.
+Sometimes the road is in rough condition (if there is a road at all) so you should be prepared for some bumpy drives.
 Accommodation in small towns is modest.
 A certain spirit of adventure is required for this journey and any travel hardship will certainly be made up for in experience!

-DAY 14: LAKE CHAMO
+DAY 14: DORZE VISIT, LAKE CHAMO

 This morning we head to the nearby Arba Guge Mountains to visit the Dorze people and see how they live in these fascinating beehive huts.
 They are also famous for their elaborate scarfs, woven products, as well as for their special dancing.